-You are allowed one bedroom for:
+You can have one bedroom for:

-- every adult couple
+each adult couple

-- every other person aged 16 or over
+every other person aged 16 or over

-- any two children of the same sex aged under 16
+any two children of the same sex aged under 16

-- any two children aged under 10
+any two children aged under 10

-- any other child (a foster child if you are an approved foster parent)
+any other child (a foster child if you are an approved foster parent)

-- member of a couple who cannot share because of a disability or medical condition
+member of a couple who cannot share because of a disability or medical condition

 a child who cannot share because of a disability or medical condition

-- non-resident carer providing overnight care to you or a member of the household
+non-resident carer providing overnight care to you or a member of the household